ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 ---
 layout: lab
-num: lab04
+num: lab05
-ready: true
+ready: false
 desc: "Turtle Graphics: Scene from a forest"
-assigned: 2017-08-25 11:00:00.00-7
+assigned: 2017-10-24 11:00:00.00-7
-due: 2017-09-01 16:50:00.00-7
+due: 2017-11-01 16:50:00.00-7
-submit_cs_pnum: 775
+submit_cs_pnum: 774
 ---

 Goal
 ====

 The goal of this exercise is to draw a forest scene from basic shape primitives that you will implement using turtle graphics.
 The key idea to learn how to use functions as building blocks in more complex compositions.
-You will apply the concepts of "code reuse", "modularity" and "encapsulation" to create code that is easy to debug, maintain and extend.
-You will also learn about using repetition and randomization to create interesting outcomes in your code.
+You will also learn about using repetition and randomization in your code to create interesting outcomes.

 What you'll be drawing
 ----------------------

 You'll be writing functions to produce two basic shapes: a rectangle and a triangle.
-Each function takes parameters that specify the size, pen color, and fill color of that shape.
-The function to draw a rectangle takes an additional parameter to specify the tilt of the rectangle.
-This will allow you to create more interesting drawings later on.
-The function definitions for the basic shapes are given below:
+Each function takes parameters that specify the size, orientation, pen color, and fill color of that shape.
+This will allow us to create more interesting drawings later on.
+The function definitions are given below:

 -   `drawRectangle(width, height, tilt, penColor, fillColor)`
--   `drawTriangle(base, height,  penColor, fillColor)`
+-   `drawTriangle(base, height, tilt, penColor, fillColor)`

 The output produced when each function is callled with specific parameter values is shown in the following figure.

 ![basicShapes](basicShapes.png){:height="400px"}

 The above drawings are the result of calling either <code>drawRectangle()</code> or <code>drawTriangle()</code>.
-In each drawing, the turtle stamp shows the initial location and heading of the turtle right before the corresponding function is called.
-For example the top left drawing is the output of the following line of code, when the turtle is at the top left corner of the canvas:
+In each drawing, the turtle stamp shoes the initial location and heading of the turtle right before the corresponding function is called.
+For example the top left drawing is the output of the following line of code, when the turtle is at the top left corner:

 ```
 drawRectangle( width = 50, height = 100, tilt = 0, penColor = "red", fillColor = "")